August 03, 2020

 Myrcene is the most common terpene in cannabis.
 It offers a classic, herbal aroma.
 A strain high in myrcene, such as Blue Dream or OG Kush, is likely to provide calming and sedative effects.

 Caryophyllene is the second most common terpene in cannabis.
 It is responsible for the pungent odors of strains like Girl Scout Cookies and Original Glue.
-Caryophyllene-dominant strains are helpful for stress and anxiety relief.
+Caryophyllene-dominant strains are a great example of the entourage effect being helpful for stress and anxiety relief.

 Pinene is another terpene that induces calming effects.
 Pinene-dominant strains are uncommon (Big Smooth is one example), but pinene is commonly found as the second most abundant terpene in a strain.
 Strawberry Cough, Blueberry, and Tangie are all myrcene-dominant strains that feature pinene as the second most abundant terpene.